 Here we include

-(dayOfYear("America/Chicago") = 163) in a conditional expression to define an alert that fires when the CPU load average rises above 2.5 on the 163rd day of the year.
+(dayOfYear("America/Los_Angeles") = 15) to create an alert that fires when the CPU load average rises above 2.5 on the 15th day of the year (Jan 15).